 18:57Copy video clip URL J.C.
 Watts, a congressman from Oklahoma, takes the stage.
 In his introduction, Reed explained that Watts had been barred from a speaking engagement the night before for “his message of faith in God, hard work, and individual self-initiative”.

 20:27Copy video clip URL Pat Robertson, founder of the Christian Coalition, talks about his born-again faith and the organization’s roots.
 “America does not just have a fiscal crisis, we have a moral crisis, and we need a moral solution!”
+Reed briefly returns to the stage.

 25:00Copy video clip URL Newt Gingrich delivers a short speech about “public and private” morality, which he believes is the basis of American freedom.”We don’t think that any of us are perfect,” he explains.
 “This is not a discussion where there’s a bunch of saints denying a bunch of sinners.
 I think the press doesn’t quite get [this].”